University Buddy Scheme

 My buddy isn’t replying to me

-If you have emailed your buddy and haven’t heard anything back please let us know by emailing email@example.com and we’ll see what we can do.
-It is possible to match you with someone else.
+If you have contacted your buddy and still haven’t heard anything back please let us know by emailing firstname.lastname@example.org.
+We can re-match you with a new buddy.

 I no longer want to be part of the Buddy Scheme

-Please email firstname.lastname@example.org or complete this form to withdraw from the buddy scheme.
+Please complete the Buddy Scheme Leavers form to formally withdraw from the buddy scheme.

 Can I practise a language through the Buddy Scheme?

-This is something that can happen naturally as you build your buddy relationship but it’s not the main focus of the Buddy Scheme – our aim is to connect students and encourage peer support.
+This is something that can happen naturally as you build your buddy relationship but it’s not the main focus of the Buddy Scheme.

 More opportunities to connect and belong